priyakrishnan-de/data-eng/README.md

 Continous Simulation of 10 new records every 10 minutes into TrainSearchstream through Cloud Composer/Airflow

-BRONZE Layer: New records inserted into "TrainSearchstream" is moved to "TrainSearchStream_Staging" continously every 30 minutes through Cloud Composer/Airflow.
+BRONZE Layer: New records inserted into "TrainSearchstream" is moved to **"TrainSearchStream_Staging"** continously every 30 minutes through Cloud Composer/Airflow.
 This table along with rest of the RAW DATA tables (except TestSearchStream/TrainSearchStream) considered as BRONZE layer.

-SILVER Layer: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to "TrainSearchstream_Silver".
+SILVER Layer: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to **"TrainSearchstream_Silver"**.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.

 GOLD Layer: "TrainSearchStream_Silver" is aggregated and based on use case, data from "PhoneSearchStream", "VisitsStream" is also aggregated to store in various gold tables or gold views as applicable.